Skip to main content

 Grafast will populate the relevant system steps in the plan with the variables, context value, root value, etc and will then execute the execution plan, the execution flowing down through the execution plan's step graph, executing each step exactly once (and sometimes in parallel with other steps) until all steps have been executed.
 Since each step is only executed once per request, the execution must process all of the data in a batch.
 Thus, it is fed a list of data from each of its dependencies, and it must return a corresponding list of data that its dependents may themselves consume.

-Once the execution plan has executed to completion, the values gathered are ran through the output plan to produce the output.
+Once the execution plan has executed to completion, the values gathered are processed via the output plan to produce the output.
 Typically this is a JSON object, however for an optimization Grafast may optionally output stringified JSON instead without ever building the intermediary JavaScript objects.

-When the operation involves streams, the relevant execution and output plan steps take place for each element of the stream(s).
+When the operation involves streams (subscription or @stream), the relevant execution and output plan steps take place for each element of the stream(s).
+Similarly, deferred selections inside a list may execute more than once.

 This can be the same as in a graphql-js project, but Grafast also supports an optimized strategy for stringifying the result should you need to do so (e.g. if you are serving the request over HTTP).
 For this reason, we recommend that you use stringifyPayload rather than JSON.stringify on the results before sending to the user.